Quansight/Quansight-website/README.md

 Every post is structured with two main sections: `meta` and `content`.
 The `content` section is the body of the post added in Markdown format.
 The `meta` section is a `YAML` like structure and should be wrapped with `---` signs.
-The meta section contains post related information like:
+The meta section contains post-related information like:

 - `title` - Title of the blog post.
 Used also as the title of the page inside `<title></title>` tag